envkey/envkey-source/README.md

 ### envkey-source within scripts

 Note that if you run envkey-source inside a script, your environment variables will only be visible to commands run within that script unless you run the script with `source`, in which case they will be set in the current shell.

-## Other EnvKey Libraries

-[envkey-fetch](https://github.com/envkey/envkey-fetch) - lower level command line tool that simply accepts an `ENVKEY` and spits on decrypted config as json.
-Handles core fetching, decryption, verification, web of trust, redundancy, and caching logic.
-Does most of the work behind the scenes for this library.

-[envkey-ruby](https://github.com/envkey/envkey-fetch) - EnvKey Client Library for Ruby and Rails.

-[envkey-js](https://github.com/envkey/envkey-js) - EnvKey Client Library for Node.js.

-[envkeygo](https://github.com/envkey/envkeygo) - EnvKey Client Library for Go.

 ## Further Reading